 Chapel took the seat across from Kirk.

 The ride back to the ship was uncomfortable.
 An odd silence fell over them, and Chapel found it depressing.
-She could feel Kirk's gaze on her, tried not to look at him.
+She could feel Kirk's gaze on her and tried not to look at him.
 Also tried not to move around too much.
-The drug was at full strength now and she had never felt quite so aroused.
+The drug was at full strength now and she'd never felt quite so aroused.
 Or quite so frustrated.
 She remembered seeing a cat in heat, yowling piteously and rubbing herself on the carpet.
 Chapel suddenly understood why.

 Unfortunately, yowling and rubbing oneself on the carpet were frowned upon in an already tense shuttle.

 Kirk turned away from her, staring out the viewscreen, but his hand dug into the armrest.
 She allowed herself to stare at the back of his head and felt a rush of lust rise up inside her.
 Odd that it seemed so specific to him.
 Was it because he'd had the wine too?
 Did something in the drug make it only work if two had partaken?